 Privacy and confidentiality are key tenets of health and social care practice – how are these protected when cases come to court about a person’s health and social care?

-Join us for this session with Alex Ruck-Keene KC (Hon) from 39 Essex Chambers to consider:
+In this session, Alex Ruck-Keene KC (Hon) from 39 Essex Chambers considered:

 - An overview of private vs public hearings in the Court of Protection and the inherent jurisdiction (both for vulnerable adults and children);

 - Transparency Orders and Reporting Restriction Orders – what do they mean in practice?

 - The general approach to date to the anonymity of P, their family, treating health and social care professionals and provider/commissioner organisations;

 - Abbassi and Haastrup: a case summary of the issues and positions before the Court of Appeal; and

 - What might this mean for the future of anonymity in health and social care cases?